 The plates are colour coded so you know how much each one costs.
 The trick if you’re on a budget is to stick to mostly the cheaper plates while treating yourself to just 2-3 middle to expensive ones.

 At the end you stack all the plates you have eaten and it will be counted to show how much it costs.
 If you go with friends try and have a contest to see who can stack the most.

-Along with sushi, ramen is another dish that you will find absolutely everywhere.
 It’s a staple in many peoples diet and is very tasty if you go to a decent place, such as the ramen in the photo above found in Sapporo.

 All ramens are based around the broth (which is what makes the ramen so good), then the noodles, and the meat and other toppings.

 One fun part of eating ramen in Japan is that it’s actually polite to slurp your noodles.
 Then pick up the bowl at the end to drink down the remainder of the broth.

 When you have finished say: oishi!
 It means “tasty” in Japanese and is a compliment to the ramen cook.

 No matter what you will likely be trying ramen when in Japan.
 It’s almost impossible not to.